-VG This Magazine DOES include the fold-out supplement - The Greatest Achievement of Ancient Man in America) Price: $47.00 (Three Available).
+VG This Magazine DOES include the fold-out supplement - The Greatest Achievement of Ancient Man in America) Price: $47.00 (Two Available).

 VG/G. This Magazine DOES include the fold-out supplement - The Greatest Achievement of Ancient Man in America) Price: $40.00 Supplement is slightly torn

 A copy in G condition is also available.
 Price: $30.00 NO supplement.
 Two available